Week 3: Effective Data Visualizations

 Objective 3 Review Question

-Which of the following steps should you accomplish before even starting your data vis?
+Which of the following steps should you accomplish before even starting your data visualization?

 1. Start with gray